dwrobel/flatcam/README.md

 =================================================

+12.02.2019

+- whenever a FlatCAM tool is activated, if the notebook side is hidden it will be unhidden
+- reactivated the Voronoi classed
+- added a new parameter named Offset in the Excellon tool table - work in progress

 10.02.2019

 - the SELECTED type of messages are no longer printed to shell from 2 reasons: first, too much spam and second, issue with displaying html